Gustavus Adolphus College: Rankings

-In 2017, Gustavus was ranked 77th in the national liberal arts college category and 45th in the Best Value Schools category by U.S. News & World Report.
+In 2023, U.S. News & World Report ranked Gustavus 67th in the national liberal arts college category.
+In 2023, Gustavus ranked number 1 in Minnesota in various rankings, including public and private universities.
+In 2017, U.S. News & World Report ranked it 77th in the national liberal arts college category and 45th in the Best Value Schools category.

-The Wall Street Journal/Times Higher Education college rankings placed Gustavus 48th on its list of the top 100 liberal arts colleges in the United States in 2017, third among Minnesota private colleges.
+The Wall Street Journal/Times Higher Education college rankings placed Gustavus 48th on its list of the top 100 U.S. liberal arts colleges in 2017, third among Minnesota private colleges.
 Gustavus placed 140th out of 1,061 institutions measured, including public and private colleges.

 The 2016 edition of the Washington Monthly college rankings placed Gustavus 58th among liberal arts colleges.
+The 2024 edition ranked Gustavus 18th among 194 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 In 2016, Gustavus ranked 74th of 705 colleges and universities in Money magazine.
 The college also ranked 23rd on the magazine's list of the 50 Best Liberal Arts Colleges.

-The New York Times ranked Gustavus No. 35 in the United States in their third annual College Access Index of Top Colleges in 2017.
+The New York Times ranked Gustavus No. 35 in the United States in their third annual College Access Index of Top Colleges.

 Admissions

 In 2016, U.S. News & World Report classified Gustavus Adolphus College as more selective in its National Liberal Arts Ranking.
 To increase student enrollment, Gustavus offers an expenses-paid "Gustavus Fly-In Program" to US citizens and permanent residents.
 In 2014, the school had an acceptance rate of 61.1%.

-The average ACT score in the middle 50% of enrolled students was between 24 and 30; 78% of students presented the ACT as part of their applications.
+The average ACT score in the middle 50% of enrolled students was between 24 and 30; 78% presented the ACT as part of their applications.
 The average SAT score in the middle 50% of enrolled students was 590–680 for math and 555–690 for reading; 11% of students submitted the SAT as part of their applications.
 Gustavus is a test-optional admissions policy college, reaffirming its commitment to holistic admissions.
 A student's coursework is the most important factor in admission.
-The average high school GPA for incoming freshmen was 3.67.
+The average high school GPA for incoming first-year students was 3.67.

 In 2017, Gustavus expanded scholarship funding for high-achieving students with a cumulative high school grade point average of 3.9 or above and an average composite ACT score of 32–36.

 Campus

 The college's first building in St. Peter, affectionately known as Old Main, originally housed the entire college.
 The campus, known as The Hill, comprises 340 landscaped acres and features science facilities, computer and language labs, and a large dining facility.
 The campus includes 33 sculptures by the late Minnesota sculptor Paul Granlund, an alumnus of the college who for many years was sculptor-in-residence.

 Every tree indigenous to Minnesota is grown in The Arboretum at Gustavus.
-In 2009 students founded Big Hill Farm, which grows produce for the cafeteria and aims to connect the campus to sustainable agriculture.
+In 2009, students founded Big Hill Farm, which grows produce for the cafeteria and aims to connect the campus to sustainable agriculture.
 In the fall of 2011, a new social science center, Beck Hall, opened on campus.